HyeonjongJang/HyeonjongJang.github.io/_pages/about.md

 ---
 permalink: /
-title: "장현종"
+title: "장현종(JANG HYUNJONG)"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-Welcome to HYUNJONG JANG's Pages!
+Welcome to HYUNJONG JANG's Blog!
 -----

 <br/>